TEAM HACKATHON PROJECT

-Meet 'n Eat
+Meet 'n Greet

 Use to order 5+ team meals for various team events.
 We would like this app to be potentially utilized by the whole Intuit.